cyverse-archive/Conrad/README.markdown

 1. `genome-references/<username>` gets all genome references created by the passed username.
 2. `genome-reference/<uuid>` gets the genome reference specified by the passed Universal Unique ID.

+An endpoint request for the user 'Bilbo@iplantcollaborative.org' would look like this:

+`curl -v http://localhost:3000/secured/genome-references/Bilbo@iplantcollaborative.org?proxyToken=$(cas-ticket) | python -mjson.tool`

+Be careful: Usernames are CaSe sensitive!

 ### Unrecognized Service Paths